<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-KVC3WS8" height="0" width="0" style="display:none;visibility:hidden">

 Use your organization’s integrated tools to provide a more personalized experience at all levels of your volunteer program:

-With the right management and communication tools pulling directly from a well-managed database, it’s easy to personalize your engagement with volunteers and express your gratitude with gestures both big and small.
+With the right management and communication tools pulling information directly from a well-managed database, it’s easy to personalize your engagement with volunteers and express your gratitude with gestures both big and small.

 • Contact information and location